Guide to contactless credit cards

 Best for premium travel

-With the Amex Platinum card you can earn 60,000 Membership Rewards points after spending $5,000 on purchases within the first three months of opening your account.
+With the Amex Platinum card you can earn 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.

-The 5x Membership Rewards points you’ll earn on flights booked directly with the airlines and on prepaid hotels booked through Amex Travel is the highest earning rate for flights of any credit card.
+The 5x Membership Rewards points you’ll earn on flights booked directly with the airlines and on prepaid hotels booked through American Express Travel is the highest earning rate for flights of any credit card.
+Note: starting Jan.
+1, 2021, you’ll earn 5x points on up to $500,000 on these purchases per calendar year.

-The Amex Platinum’s benefits also include valuable perks like up to $200 in Uber credits annually, up to $320 in statement credits on select streaming and wireless telephone services purchased directly from U.S (up to $20 per month on each, from May through December 2020), up to $200 annual airline-fee credit, Airport lounge access and more.
+The Amex Platinum’s benefits also include valuable perks like up to $200 in Uber Cash annually, up to $200 annual airline-fee credit, Airport lounge access and more.
+Enrollment required for select benefits.

 For information on lounges at your home airport or favorite airport, check out this post on how to find Amex Platinum airport lounges.
 This card also now has new travel coverages, including trip delay insurance and trip cancellation/interruption coverage.